- Off road parking

 Greenodd 2 miles.
 A semi-detached farmhouse dating from 1790, in a beautiful, secluded location 2 miles from Greenodd, in the scattered hamlet of Arrad Foot.
 This first class Greenodd cottage retreat is full of character, and benefits from ten years of restoration work by the current owners.
-The accommodation in this Greenodd cottage includes a delightful sitting room with open fire, a dining room, and three bedrooms served by a spacious modern bathroom.
+The accommodation in this Greenodd cottage includes a wonderful solid oak kitchen, a delightful sitting room with open fire, a dining room, and three bedrooms served by a spacious modern bathroom.
 On the top floor of this Greenodd cottage, there is a fourth bedroom with en-suite, and an additional living room with oak beams and Velux windows, creating a wonderfully light and welcoming space.
 Beautifully co-ordinated throughout, contemporary styling is mixed seamlessly with many original features in this outstanding Greenodd cottage.
 Enjoy walks across the fells or take on the Cumbrian way, which starts out locally at Greenodd, a village which provides a few shops and the not-to-be-missed Ship Inn.
 The festival town of Ulverston is 3 miles away, with pubs and restaurants, whilst the sandy beaches of the Furness Coast, and Coniston, with mountain biking, climbing and water sports, are within a short drive.
 A superb Greenodd cottage in a beautiful location.

 Over three floors.
 Four bedrooms: 1 x twin, 1 x twin with additional pull-out stacker bed, 1 x double, 1 x 2nd floor double with en-suite shower, basin & WC.
 Bathroom with bath, shower cubicle, basin & WC.
 Ground floor basin & WC.
 Kitchen with dining area.
 Utility.
 Dining room.
 Sitting room with open fire.
 Additional 2nd floor lounge.